 – Guaranteed WiFi on midsize, super-midsize, and large cabin jets

 – 15% discount for qualifying roundtrips (lower on large-cabin jets)

 – Low 5% peak day surcharge and only 21 peak days

-– Industry leading lifestyle partnerships offers some serious savings and are worth taking into consideration before buying
+– Industry-leading lifestyle partnerships offer some serious savings and are worth taking into consideration before buying

 – Entry-level programs start at 25 hours

 – Program is non-refundable

 We’d love to see Sentient come out with a 15-hour card for new members.
 While it offers an escrow account option and funds never expire, we see enough people who want to move from on-demand charter to a jet card but are only looking for less than 25 hours to start.
 In looking at its ratings from Business Jet Traveler, every respondent rated it Excellent/Very Good in terms of Overall Satisfaction.